lights FAQ Forum github.com/luapower/glue

 Naming

 The idea is to find the most popular, familiar and short names for each and every function (no underscores and no capitals).
 Python gets this right, so does UNIX.
 A function with an unheard of name or alien semantics will be avoided.
-People rather recall known names/semantics rather than learn unfamiliar new names/semantics, even when those would be more clear.
+People rather recall known names/semantics rather than learn unfamiliar new names/semantics.

 Semantics